William Heneker: Military career

 During the first several decades of RMC's existence it was common practice for the War Office in London to offer commissions in the British Army to the best Canadian graduates.
-Heneker accepted an Imperial commission with the 1st Battalion, Connaught Rangers as a second lieutenant on 5 September 1888.
+Heneker accepted an Imperial commission with the 1st Battalion, Connaught Rangers, as a second lieutenant on 5 September 1888, which, "given his Irish connections", was "not uncongenial".
 At the time the unit was serving in India and Heneker joined the regiment there.
 He was promoted to lieutenant 12 February 1890, and later received his promotion to captain on 10 March 1897.
-Soon after he was seconded to the Niger Coast Protectorate, and began the period of his career that would define his legacy.
+Soon after he was seconded to the Niger Coast Protectorate which "did most to shape his pre-war career".

 Between 1897 and 1906, Heneker served in the West African theatre, and participated in a variety of campaigns ranging from peacetime military engagement, to counterinsurgency, to major combat operations.
 He served in the 1899 Benin Territories Expedition as intelligence and survey officer, and was mentioned in dispatches for his services.
 Heneker commanded the Ulia and Ishan Expeditions (March–May 1901, for which he was again mentioned in despatches), the Ibeku-Olokoro operations, Afikpo operations, and also commanded No.4 Column in the Anglo-Aro War (November 1901 to March 1902; mentioned in despatches).
 He became brevet major on 31 July 1901, for services during operations in Esan and Ulia country, and was appointed a Companion of the Distinguished Service Order (DSO) for services during the Anglo-Aro war.
 The following year he served as second-in-command of the Southern Nigeria Regiment, in Southern Nigeria, and also served with the Royal West African Frontier Force.
 Heneker also waged a notable campaign against Chief Adukukaiku of Iggara, for which he again received a mention in dispatches.
 Heneker was promoted to brevet lieutenant colonel 21 August 1903, but received his substantive British Army rank of major on 16 February 1907.
 He was later awarded the brevet rank of colonel on 24 October 1907, while at the same time being made an aide-de-camp to King George V.

 Heneker was eventually posted to Southern Africa where he was deputy assistant adjutant and quartermaster general, Orange River Colony District from 21 April 1906 to 20 April 1910.

 He then served briefly in India and the North-West Frontier.
 As lieutenant colonel, he commanded the 2nd Battalion of the North Staffordshire Regiment at Peshawar, India 10 April 1912.
 He served as temporary brigade commander, 1st Peshawar Infantry Brigade in 1912, and then later briefly as a temporary brigade commander, Rawalpindi Infantry Brigade from 1913 to 1914.
 He was finally appointed commander, 1st Infantry Brigade, Quetta, in October 1914.
 During this time Heneker continued to serve as one of the King's aides-de-camp, an appointment he received in October 1907 and held until June 1917.
 William Heneker was a resourceful and skilled soldier as well as an exceptional tactician.
 For his military services in West Africa he was invested by King Edward VII on 18 December 1903 with the DSO.